openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 With this release, it is now possible to configure themes for multiple sites in a single installation of the Open edX platform.

-* For more information about how to configure multiple sites for your installation, see :ref:`installation:Configuring Open edX Sites`.

-* For more information about how to create themes for your sites, see `Changing the Appearance of Open edX Sites <http://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/open-release-eucalyptus.master/configuration/changing_appearance/index.html>`_.

-.. pattern library and UI toolkit

 ===================================================